Suhail-Palazhi-9/Portfolio/README.md

 # Portfolio
-My portfolio, still updating though...Need some final touch ups
+My portfolio, still updating though...Need some final touch ups..
+Well, now I just need more experience so that I can showcase it!